 Kelvingrove Art Gallery and Museum

 A visit to Glasgow is not complete without visiting Kelvingrove Art Gallery and Museum.
-The building is an attraction in itself.
-Built in 1901, Kelvingrove Art Gallery is protected as an ‘A’ listed building.
-Using red sandstone which is typical to Glasgow, the museum we built in a Spanish Baroque style.
-The grand entrance faces towards Kelvingrove Park, one of the great green areas of the city.
+It is the city’s most visited museum, receiving over 1.1 million visitors each year.
+The fantastic Spanish Baroque building is an attraction in itself.
+It was built in 1901 and is protected as an ‘A’ listed building.
+Constructed from red sandstone, this is a building material typical to Glasgow.
+The grand entrance faces towards Kelvingrove Park, one of the city residents’ favourite green areas.

-Kelvingrove Art Gallery and Museum underwent extensive refurbishment and now houses over 8000 display objects in 22 themed galleries.
-There are many Scottish collections from the Natural History of Scotland, Scottish wildlife, history and national art.
-There are also many displays local to Glasgow, such as the exhibition about the works of the famous Glasgow born architect and artist, Charles Rennie Mackintosh (1868–1928).
-The museum also houses an extensive display of arms and armour from all over the world, Military memorabilia, a Spitfire, Ancient Egypt and a large collection of European artwork including Dutch, French and Italian art.
+Museum CollectionsToday, Kelvingrove Art Gallery and Museum houses over 8000 display objects in 22 themed galleries.
+There are many Scottish collections including the Natural History of Scotland, Scottish wildlife, history and national art.
+There are plenty of displays local to Glasgow, such as the exhibition about the works of the famous Glasgow-born architect and artist, Charles Rennie Mackintosh (1868–1928).
+It also houses an extensive display of arms and armour from all over the world, Military memorabilia, a Spitfire, Ancient Egyptian artefacts and a large collection of European artwork including Dutch, French and Italian art.